-Enjoying the glistening lights of Christmas Lane at Bronner’s CHRISTmas Wonderland, and the all-around festive spirit throughout town.
+Visitors from all over come in the winter to enjoy the glistening lights of Christmas Lane at Bronner’s CHRISTmas Wonderland and the all-around festive spirit throughout town.
 Although Michigan’s Little Bavaria is well known for its holiday delights, guests should take time to embrace the JOY of the season before them as Autumn boasts its own charm in Frankenmuth.

 The Frankenmuth Corn Maze is host to a gigantic 5-acre corn maze, petting zoo, and hayrides for the family.
 A tradition for many locals is also great for newcomers looking to start a different holiday custom in the Great Lakes Bay Region.
-This year, kids (and kids at heart) can become a “Farm Scene Investigator,” discovering what happened to Farmer Joe by looking for clues throughout the 2.5 miles of twisted trails within the maze!
-These a-maize-ing activities will be going on through November 1, 2015.
+Kids (and kids at heart) can become a “Farm Scene Investigator,” discovering what happened to Farmer Joe by looking for clues throughout the 2.5 miles of twisted trails within the maze!
+These a-maize-ing activities happen from late September until the weekend after Halloween.

 When taking a break from the festivities for a world-famous chicken dinner at Bavarian Inn Restaurant or Zehnder’s of Frankenmuth, make sure to check out the cleverly costumed scarecrows outside many of the local businesses and vote for your favorite!
 And speaking of eating, Fall is one of the best times to indulge at one of the two famous restaurants as they feature locally grown Blue Hubbard Squash as the seasonal vegetable and within their pumpkin pies, which are not only crowd favorites, but great ways to really celebrate the Fall harvest!

-While the Annual Holiday Celebration, snow lined streets, and Christmas cheer will always echo throughout Michigan’s Little Bavaria during the holiday season, make sure to fall into Frankenmuth this Autumn for a whole new take on the popular German-themed destination.
+While the Annual Holiday Celebration, snow lined streets, and Christmas cheer will always echo throughout Michigan’s Little Bavaria during the holiday season, make sure to fall into Frankenmuth this Autumn for a whole new take on this popular German-themed destination in Michigan.